- Almost entire skeleton found after skull's discovery, anthropologist testifies

 Through luminol testing of the guest quarters where Chichester lived, investigators found what appeared to be a large amount of blood.
 (Luminol causes a glow when it comes in contact with blood.)
 It is not clear when the luminol testing took place, but police thoroughly searched the house when the remains were found and again after Gerhartsreiter's arrest in the kidnapping case.

-A former neighbor quoted by Vanity Fair reported that Chichester borrowed a chainsaw from him around the time the couple went missing.
+A former neighbor quoted by Vanity Fair reported that Chichester borrowed a chainsaw from him at about the time the couple went missing.
 An acquaintance, Dana Farrar, said she "saw an area of dirt that had obviously been dug up and filled in" at the time, according to the Pasadena Star-News.
 When she asked him why, Chichester told her he was having plumbing problems.

-Sheriff's detectives from Los Angeles County sought Chichester for questioning in early May 1985, but he had disappeared in a pickup registered to John Sohus.
+Sheriff's detectives from Los Angeles County sought Chichester for questioning in early May 1985, but he had disappeared in a pickup truck registered to John Sohus.

 He resurfaced under yet another identity, that of Christopher Crowe, in Connecticut in the late 1980s.

-In late 1988, Crowe tried to sell Sohus' pickup to a man in Connecticut.
+In late 1988, Crowe tried to sell Sohus' pickup truck to a man in Connecticut.
 When he couldn't produce the proper paperwork for the truck, the prospective buyer reported him to police.